The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Introduction

 Mode analyses of the PNS have recently succeeded in matching the central frequency of the ridge with eigenmodes of the PNS \cite{Torres-Forne_18,Torres-Forne_19,Morozova_18,Sotani_16,Sotani_19,Westernacher-Schneider_19,Westernacher-Schneider_20,Sotani_21,Mori_23,Zha_24,Sotani_25}, shifting the interpretation away from localised perturbations toward coherent global oscillations of the entire PNS.
 Such global oscillations involve larger coherent mass motions, which in principle should be more conducive to strong GW emission than small-scale turbulence.

 The close agreement between the mode frequencies predicted by perturbative analyses and those seen in simulations provides strong support for the interpretation that the main GW emission arises from global oscillations of the PNS.
 However, it is worth noting that mode analyses can only predict the frequencies of oscillation modes that might exist.
 Perturbation analysis alone cannot predict if any given mode is excited, how modes are excited, nor predict the strength of the GW emission associated with an oscillation mode.
 Further support for the global-mode picture comes from the spatial agreement between the quadrupole moments predicted by mode analyses and those extracted directly from simulations~\cite{Eggenberger-Andersen_21,Zha_24,Murphy_25}.
-Recently,Murphy et al.~\cite{Murphy_25} emphasised that the region where a mode is driven and the region contributing most strongly to the quadrupole moment need not be co-located.
-The localisation of the excitation mechanism and the spatial origin of the GW signal may therefore differ.

-In this work, we use a suite of 60 two-dimensional simulations to examine the excitation of the GW emission and to study how the power gap varies with the underlying physical properties of the models.
-We assess how well existing explanations account for the power gap in our simulations.
-We also explore a new mechanism for creating the gap.
+Recently, Murphy et al.~\cite{Murphy_25} emphasised that the region where a mode is driven and the region contributing most strongly to the quadrupole moment need not be co-located.
+The localisation of the excitation mechanism and the spatial origin of the GW signal may therefore differ. {While these analyses have substantially advanced our understanding of the GW signal, they leave open how the emission is excited, how its energy is partitioned between the ridge and the haze, and what sets the power gap.
+Motivated by these open questions, in this work we use a suite of 60 two-dimensional simulations to examine the excitation of the GW emission and to study how the power gap varies with the underlying physical properties of the models.
+We also explore various mechanisms for creating the gap and propose a new potential source of the power gap.}

 The paper is organised as follows.
 In section~\ref{sec:methods}, we describe our simulation framework, including the FLASH setup, the progenitor and EOS choices, and the extraction and processing of the GW signals.
 In section~\ref{sec:models}, we summarise the full set of 60 two-dimensional simulations employed in this study and outline their key properties.
 We investigate the mechanism responsible for GW emission in section~\ref{sec:gws}, separating the individual signal components.
 In section~\ref{sec:modes}, we present the results of our PNS mode analysis and discuss how the identified eigenmodes relate to the GW signals.
 In section~\ref{sec:powergap}, we describe the correlation between the central frequency of the power gap and the physical properties of our simulations.
 We review proposed explanations for the power gap and assess their compatibility with our simulations and investigate a new explanation for the power gap in section~\ref{sec:powergaporigin}.
 Finally, section~\ref{sec:conclusions} summarises our findings.